 Pharma litigation, transactional work on IP.

-In the healthcare sector the patent teams in London, Frankfurt and Paris consistently work together.
+In the healthcare sector the Linklaters teams in London, Paris and Frankfurt consistently work together in high-profile cases for originators.
 But the firm has higher ambitions for cross-border disputes.
 For this it lacks more visible teams in Amsterdam and Düsseldorf.
-A stronger presence in mobile communications suits is also important, since manufacturers and network operators are among Linklaters’ typical clients.
+The Paris practice and the German team have made excellent progress in work for the mobile communications sector and electronics.

 Cross-border patent litigation, historically with a strong focus on life sciences.
 Representation of originator drugs manufacturers in pharmaceutical cases.